UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 ![Environment variable](./AmplifyDeploymentEnvVariable.png)

-The **USER_BRANCH** variable defines the environment container that we would be using for the Amplify project.
+The **USER_BRANCH** variable defines the environment container that we will be using for the Amplify project.
 It has the same value that we have given to the parameter **EnvironmentName** during our SAM deployment in the back-end.

 If you would like to use a different environment container, please make sure that both frontend's USER_BRANCH and backend's EnvironmentName have the same value.